kalekundert/bind_dna/notebook/validate_cdna_display/denature_unligated_linker_n/notes.rst

 attached.
 I initially thought that it would be enough to run the samples on a denaturing (i.e. urea) gel, but this does not seem to work (see :expt:`10`).

+I found that adding a competing oligo was the most effective way to solve this
+problem: :expt:`50`